Wool: Marketing

-The British Wool Marketing Board operates a central marketing system for UK fleece wool with the aim of achieving the best possible net returns for farmers.
+The British Wool Marketing Board, trading as British Wool, operates a central system that collects, grades, promotes, and sells fleece from about 30,000 registered producers in the United Kingdom.

-Less than half of New Zealand's wool is sold at auction, while around 45% of farmers sell wool directly to private buyers and end-users.
+In New Zealand, much strong wool is sold through auctions, while contracts and direct sales are more prominent in parts of the fine-wool sector.

 United States sheep producers market wool with private or cooperative wool warehouses, but wool pools are common in many states.
 In some cases, wool is pooled in a local market area, but sold through a wool warehouse.
 Wool offered with objective measurement test results is preferred.
 Imported apparel wool and carpet wool goes directly to central markets, where it is handled by the large merchants and manufacturers.